Thales of France has partnered with Google for a secure cloud service - ExBulletin

 Thales of France has partnered with Google for a secure cloud service

-Paris, October 6 (Reuters)-Defense firms Thales and Google have partnered to provide a country-scrutinized cloud computing service to store some of France’s most sensitive data.
-Both companies said on Wednesday.
+Paris (Reuters)-Defense firms Thales and Google have partnered to provide a country-scrutinized cloud computing service to store some of France’s most sensitive data, the two companies said.
+Said on Wednesday.

 The partnership between Thales, Europe’s largest defense electronics supplier, and the Alphabet division will enable France’s May government plan to recognize the US’s technological advantage in this area.

-The French government said that if the service is licensed to a French company, cloud computing services developed by Google and Microsoft can be used to store data from the most sensitive states and companies in France. ..
+The French government said cloud computing services developed by Google and Microsoft could be used to store data for the most sensitive states and companies in France if licensed to French companies. ..

 Thales and Google Cloud said in a joint statement that they would set up a French-based company and Thales would be a majority shareholder.

-The company provides all the services of Google Cloud, but its network and servers are different from those used for regular Google clients.
+The company offers the full range of Google Clouds services, but its network and servers are different from those used for regular Google clients.

-Mark Darmon, Head of Secure Communications and Information Systems at Thales, said:
+Mark Darmon, Head of Secure Communications and Information Systems at Thales, said the company plans to run Google software on its infrastructure … ensure cybersecurity and protect data from rules outside the region.
+It has a security layer for.

-Google and Microsoft, along with market leader Amazon.com’s Amazon Web Services, dominate cloud storage around the world, raising concerns about the risk of US surveillance in Europe following the adoption of the 2018 US CLOUD Act.
-I’m fanning.
+Google and Microsoft, along with market leader Amazon.com’s Amazon Web Services, dominate cloud storage around the world, and with the adoption of the 2018 US CLOUD Act, concerns about the risk of US surveillance in Europe Is growing in.

-The Thales-Google partnership requires the blessing of the French cybersecurity agency ANSI to get the “Trusted Cloud” label.
+The Thales-Google partnership requires the blessing of Frances cybersecurity agency ANSI to obtain a trusted cloud label.

 However, its director, Guillaume Pupard, has already welcomed the project and said in a statement that it meets the criteria required for certification.